 How many times have sales reps interacted with particular prospects?
 Or with various stakeholders in that account?
 How long was the sales cycle?
 What is the history of the customer?
 Why did a customer leave?
 What were the various interactions?

 Obviously, a sales rep will not remember every detail and every piece of history associated with a prospect – lost or won.
 So, investing in CRM is the right thing to do as it cuts down on manual and admin work.

 Besides you have access to historical data at any given point of time.
 Implementing CRM and CRM training for your sales reps are one time job.
 There are a plethora of CRM tools on the market, most of which are web based and can be accessed from anywhere.

 4) Invest in Training Your Sales Reps

 Do you listen to the recorded conversation between your sales reps and prospects?

 If not, start doing it.
 This is an effective way to train and give feedback to your subordinates.
 However, don’t overtrain or waste too much time in training.

 How do you gauge the interest of your prospect?
 How does your sales reps prioritize their leads?
 When is the right time to call or mail them?
 How do you know if the stakeholder on other side has read your mail or not?

-Data has answer to all these questions.
-Use of data saves you from doing guess work and takes your business to new heights.
+Data has an answer to all these questions.
+Using data saves you from doing guess work and takes your business to new heights.